Researchers Train Algorithm to Scan Tongue and Find Disease Patterns

 UniSA professor and co-author Javaan Chahl predicts that smartphones will diagnose diseases this way in the future.

-“These results confirm that computerised tongue analysis is a secure, efficient, user-friendly and affordable method for disease screening that backs up modern methods with a centuries-old practice,” Chahl said in the press release.
+“These results confirm that computerised tongue analysis is a secure, efficient, user-friendly, and affordable method for disease screening that backs up modern methods with a centuries-old practice,” Chahl said in the statement.

 Tongue Diagnosis in Chinese Medicine

 The above study builds on an ancient practice used in Chinese medicine.
-In this system, the tongue is a vital diagnostic tool that observes its different aspects, like color, shape, coating, and moisture, to determine patterns, visualize the state of the internal organs, diagnose illness, and predict its prognosis.
+In this system, the tongue is a vital diagnostic tool that observes its different aspects, such as color, shape, coating, and moisture, to determine patterns, visualize the state of the internal organs, diagnose illness, and predict its prognosis.

 Giovanni Maciocia, who died in 2018, was a highly respected author, lecturer, and practitioner of Chinese medicine.
 Throughout his career, he wrote numerous textbooks on the subject used by colleges worldwide—including one on tongue diagnosis.